kaidez/javascript-prototype-screencast/scripts/01-script.md

 LOTS of the documentation around this that I've seen is written in a way that assumes that you understand how prototypal inheritance works...not all of it, but lots of it.
 So I wanted to do this screencast to fill in the blanks for things like that.

-Now, this screencast is broken down into 3 parts: the first part is a brief walk through of what prototypes are, the second part is going through the code, and the third part is a really quick walk-through of some good learning resources about prototypes.
+Now, this screencast is broken into 3 parts: the first part is a brief walk through of what prototypes are, the second part is going through the code, and the third part is a really quick walk-through of some good learning resources about prototypes.

 And I should point out that I'm assuming you understand what variables, arrays and functions are in JavaScript as I won't be defining those.

 But let's get to the first part...

-So...what?
+What?
 Are?
 Prototypes in JavaScript?

 The ES5 documentation provides the best description: a prototype is an "object that provides shared properties for other objects."
-So, arrays and functions are objects in JavaScript, these objects have properties and methods, these properties and methods exist on the prototype, and that prototype can be shared with other objects.
+So, arrays & functions are objects in JavaScript, these objects have their own set of properties, these properties exist on the object's prototype, and that prototype can be inherited with other objects.

-So in other words, objects are inheriting from other objects...and that's the textbook definition of a prototypal language.
+And objects inheriting from other objects?
+That's the textbook definition of a prototypal language.

-So for example: in this screencast, I'll be creating a function that represents the blueprint of a house (and as a reminder: a function is also an object).
-That blueprint function will contain properties that describe things like how many bedrooms and bathrooms the house has, and a few methods, like, there will be a method that displays all the house information on a web page.
+So for example: in this screencast, I'll be creating a function that represents the blueprint of a house.
+That blueprint function will contain properties that describe things like how many bedrooms and bathrooms the house has.
+And the function will also have a few methods, like, there will be a method that displays all the house information on a web page.

 These properties and methods live inside the function's prototype property and as a result of this, we can share these properties with other functions.